-The life cycle of CPB is relatively short, approximately 27 to 33 days as illustrated in Fig. 9.2.6.
+The life cycle of CPB is relatively short, approximately 27 to 33 days as illustrated in Fig. 9.2.7.
 Gravid CPB females initiate flight at dusk and seek cocoa pods, laying their eggs directly on the outer husk (Niogret et al. 2020).
 Deposition of eggs can take place on pods at a relatively early stage of development (70 mm length), through to maturity.
 An adult female lays eggs singly or in groups of two or three on the cocoa pod surface and may lay 40-100 and up to 300 eggs during their maturity stage (Lee et al. 2013, Saripah et al. 2021).
-The ovipositional preference of CPB depends on the stage of pod development and egg-laying behavior on full-size unripe pods and over-ripe pods (Niogret et al. 2020).
+The ovipositional preference of CPB depends on the stage of pod development and egg-laying behaviour on full-size unripe pods and over-ripe pods (Niogret et al. 2020).
 Freshly laid eggs are orange in colour with a length of approximately 0.5-0.6 mm.
 The eggs are oval, strongly flattened, and usually laid singly near furrows on the pod surface.
 The egg stage lasts for 2-7 days.

 The eggs typically hatch after circa three days, changing during maturation from an orange colour to nearly colourless.
-The first instar larvae usually tunnel through the eggshell and bore immediately through the pod walls (Fig. 9.2.7).
+The first instar larvae usually tunnel through the eggshell (Niogret et al. 2023) and bore immediately through the pod walls (Fig. 9.2.8).
 Inside the pod, the larvae feed for 14-21 days on the mucilage, pulp, placenta, and sometimes the testas of the cotyledons.
+The feeding behaviour will disrupt the growth of the cocoa beans and affects their supply of nutrients.
 The entire larval stage takes 14-18 days to complete, with 4-6 instars (Lim et al. 1982).
-Once mature, larvae bore out through the pod wall (Fig. 9.2.8) and leave a sign of exit holes on the pod surface.
-The pre-pupa will spin the cocoon immediately, and pupation occurs outside the pod within the oval-shaped silken cocoon on another part of the canopy, on the furrow of the pod, green or dried leaves and other debris (Fig. 9.2.9).
+Once mature, larvae bore out through the pod wall (Fig. 9.2.9) and leave a sign of exit holes on the pod surface.
+The pre-pupa will spin the cocoon immediately, and pupation occurs outside the pod within the oval-shaped silken cocoon on another part of the canopy, on the furrow of the pod, green or dried leaves and other debris (Fig. 9.2.10).